YusseffRuiz/Adaptive_RL/README.md

 designed to be modular and easily adaptable for different research and real-world applications.
 This repository has emphasis in Continuous space problems

-Currently, the repository supports DDPG (Deep Deterministic Policy Gradient), SAC (Soft Actor-Critic)  and MPO (Maximum a Posteriori Optimization) with a flexible architecture that allows for the integration of new algorithms.
+Currently, the repository supports DDPG (Deep Deterministic Policy Gradient), SAC (Soft Actor-Critic), PPO (Proximal Policy Optimization), and MPO (Maximum a Posteriori Optimization) with a flexible architecture that allows for the integration of new algorithms.

 **Features:**